jordemort/jordemort.github.io/src/pages/blog/fun-with-ccs-animation.md

 Things I learned:

 - When you specify multiple animations on an element, they all play at once.
 I expected them to play in sequence.
-- You can't use CSS variables to specify keyframe positions.
+- You can't use CSS variables to specify keyframe indices.
 - CSS positioning is still very much an exercise in "throw shit at the browser until it does what you want" for me.
 - `Object.entries` always returns `string` keys, even if your `Record` keys are typed as something else.
 Ugh.